0xCD4/Assembly-x86/Assembly-0x1/Assembly-HelloWorld.md

 sudo apt install libc6-dev-i386
 ```

-Let me explain why we need to use assembly or why can it be useful?
+Let me explain why we need to use assembly or why it can be useful to learn ?

 Assembly language is used primarily for direct hardware manipulation, access to specialized processor instructions, or to address critical performance issues.